digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 <b>Check:</b>

-`git status` should reflect your expected state of files in the three Git sections.
+<code>git status</code> should reflect your expected state of files in the three Git sections.

 </details>